oracle-livelabs/apex/workflows/3-create-workflow.md

 7. Click **Save**.

+## Summary

+In this lab, you learned the process of creating a Doctor Appointment Workflow using Oracle APEX.

-## What's Next
+### What's Next
 Now you're ready to proceed to the next section where you'll learn how to add Human Tasks to your Workflow.
 Stay tuned for more hands-on guidance!

-## Summary

 You may now **proceed to the next lab**.

 ## Acknowledgments
 - **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
 - **Contributor** -
-- **Last Updated By/Date** -  Roopesh Thokala, Senior Product Manager, November 2023
+- **Last Updated By/Date** -  Roopesh Thokala, Senior Product Manager, December 2023